 How to Cut Out The Project Using The Cricut

 First, you will need to download the Layered Gift Tags SVG file.
-Just fill out the form below to get the file for free!

 Get the Free Layered Gift Tags SVG File

 Start by opening Cricut Design Space and creating a new project.

 There are four different design files in this downloadable file — one for each design.
 You can any one of them or all four if you want.
 You will need to upload each file into Cricut Design Space separately.

 Upload each SVG file by selecting the Upload button and then Upload Image.
 Next, drag and drop or select the SVG file you want to upload.

 After the SVG is uploaded, add the image to your design canvas.

 The SVG file will already be sized properly for this project.

 Each faux leather layer is set as a different color.
 This will let you cut out a variety of different colors of faux leather for your tags.
 If you only want to use one color, you can sync the colors so that the tags cut out on the same mat.

 To do this, on the right-hand side next to Layers, click on Color Sync.